Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Detailed Experimental Setup

 \paragraph{CLIP-IQA~\cite{wang2023exploring}} The CLIP-IQA metric leverages the pre-trained vision-language model CLIP to assess both quality and abstract perception of images without task-specific training.
 By using a novel antonym prompt pairing strategy (\textit{e.g.}, ``Good photo.'' vs. ``Bad photo.'') and removing positional embeddings to accommodate variable input sizes, CLIP-IQA computes the perceptual similarity between images and descriptive prompts.
 This enables it to evaluate traditional quality attributes like sharpness and brightness as well as abstract attributes such as aesthetic or emotional tone.
 Extensive evaluations on standard IQA benchmarks and user studies suggest that CLIP-IQA achieves competitive correlation with human perception compared to established no-reference and learning-based methods, while maintaining generality and flexibility.
-We utilize CLIP-IQA provided by PyIQA~\footnote{\url{https://github.com/chaofengc/IQA-PyTorch}} with the default prompt setting.
+We utilize CLIP-IQA provided by PyIQA~\footnote{ \url{https://github.com/chaofengc/IQA-PyTorch}} with the default prompt setting.
+We average the CLIP-IQA scores over 5,000 generated images using MS-COCO validation set~\cite{lin2014microsoft}.